edwardcallow/tesco-jargon/s.md

 > ![Dotcom](assets/images/tag-dotcom.png)

 #### Safe and legal record
 A document with daily checks to keep stores safe and legal.
-In Express stores this is known as the Express store log book.
-This contains all the safe and legal plus operational checks.
+In Express stores this is known as the Express store log book and contains all the safe and legal plus operational checks.
 > See also [Express store log book](e.md#express-store-log-book).

 #### Safe hands